 All first semester students should schedule an appointment with a Counselor to develop a Student Education Plan.
 Afterwards, students are encouraged to see a counselor once per semester.

-Walk-in Counseling is available for quick questions during the week, however times will vary so please contact the Counseling Center for walk in hours.
+Drop-in Counseling is available for quick questions during the week, however times will vary so please contact the Counseling Center for drop-in hours.
 Students are served on a first-come, first-served basis.
-Walk-in Counseling is limited to ten minutes and is appropriate for general questions only.
-Walk-in Counseling is not appropriate for transcript evaluation, or Student Education Plans as Walk-in Counselors do not have access to your transcript or other student records.
+Drop-in Counseling is limited to ten minutes and is appropriate for general questions only.
+Drop-in Counseling is not appropriate for transcript evaluation, or Student Education Plans as drop-in Counselors do not have access to your transcript or other student records.